 For example: A striker that has 1 for finishing, could score 30 goals a season if he has a high overall speed, only because he will be much faster than most of his opponents.

-As a Lower League Manager you don’t have 40 scouts and you don’t have the money to roam the nation.
-So, you have to be smart.
-Offer a player a trial for 4 weeks and have him play friendly matches with your reserves (plan these).
-That way you will be able to judge his ability a lot quicker than through scouting.
+As a Lower League Manager you don’t have 40 scouts and you don’t have the money to roam the nation non-stop.
+You have to be smarter than that.
+Offer trials to players for the maximum amount of time and have them play friendlies.
+After a week or two their attributes will become visible and you will be able to compare them to your own players.